 It's the hard truth of business: not having "finance" in your job title doesn't mean you don't have finance in your job.
 This course will teach you the fundamentals of corporate finance needed to make the business case for your products or budgets to financial decision-makers.
 You'll also learn about innovations in the finance world like crypto assets, and how to separate sound potential from hype.

 How many videos, talks, and books are still taking up real estate on your "I should learn that" list?
 This course is different.
 Live lessons and labs, graded assignments, office hours, and a final project help you assimilate new information quickly and immediately leverage it in your professional role.

 The course starts off by diving into the roles on a typical finance team and the functions they perform.
 Jennifer will prototype the corporate finance organizational structure, and discuss how this model can differ between organizations.
 Then, you'll be introduced to the publicly traded company you'll analyze throughout the course.

 Assignment #01: Consider the publicly traded company introduced today.
 Complete the following questions to understand the company’s competitive positioning in the market:

 Financial statements are the key references to assess the viability of a corporation.
 Jennifer will walk you through the components of a financial statement — the balance sheet and the income statement — using a current company's real financial statements.
 You'll learn simple but essential formulas to break down and understand the balance sheet.

 This class is dedicated to one of the most important parts of financial statements — cash flow, the structure of a cash flow statement, the components of cash flow, and how they differ from one another.
 What are the sources and uses of cash and methods of calculating cash flow?

-Assignment #03: Use the financial statements provided in Assignment 2 to calculate ratios and metrics of the company over time.
+Assignment #02: You will receive the case company’s three main financial statements and be asked to calculate certain financial ratios.
+Use the financial statements to calculate ratios and metrics of the company over time.